-Steve Pinto (’19), the associate and teaching pastor at Faro Church based in Lake Forest, California, cares deeply about the church.
-He has a special affection for the Latino church and the unique needs and challenges they present as a congregation.
-A bilingual Latino himself – he and his family immigrated from Bogota, Colombia to the United States in 1987 when Steve was just nine years old – he has firsthand experience just how difficult it can be to assimilate to a new culture.
+Steve Pinto (’20), Associate Pastor at Faro Church in Lake Forest, California, cares deeply about the Church.
+He has a special affection for the Latino Church and its unique needs and challenges.
+A bilingual Latino himself – he and his family immigrated from Bogota, Colombia to the United States in 1987 when Steve was just 9 years old – he has firsthand experience just how difficult it can be to assimilate to a new culture.

-Steve has used the church he helped to plant with his brother and senior pastor Joshua in 2002 as a central part of his research, which allows him to apply what he’s learning in the classroom directly into his ministry in real-time.
-“My doctoral dissertation examines the recruitment and retention of second and third-plus generation Latinos in immigrant churches in America,” he explained.
+Central to his dissertation research was the church he helped plant with his brother and senior pastor, Joshua Pinto, in 2002.
+That link enabled him to apply what he learned in the classroom directly to his ministry.
+“My doctoral dissertation examine(d) the recruitment and retention of second- and third-plus generation Latinos in immigrant churches in America,” he explained.
 “In my research, I developed an integrated design and analysis environment for this methodology in which first generational Latino churches can retain and recruit an emerging generation of Latinos by recognizing changing demographic and sociological factors.”